 DVDs, videos, and CDs may be checked out for 1 week.

 Faculty Spouses, Domestic Partners, and Children

 The reserve collection is designed as a centralized point from which assigned readings are placed on short term loan at faculty request.
 Its purpose is to make a limited number of copies readily available to all members of a class.
-Most items are loaned for a two hour period, but overnight, three days, and one week are other options.
+Most items are loaned for a three hour period, but overnight, three days, and one week are other options.
 Electronic reserve is also available for some items.
 Please note that it is the responsibility of the faculty to secure copyright permission if needed.